bigtreetech/docs/docs/Panda_Knomi_3D.md

 * Due to hardware limitations, Panda Knomi 3D requires that the size of a single GIF not exceed 1.5MB (1536KB, 1MB = 1024KB), and the total size of all GIFs must not exceed 3MB (3072KB, 1MB = 1024KB).

+* In its factory state, the total space occupied by all pre-loaded GIFs is 2903.28 KB.
+This leaves 168.72 KB of available space for your custom images.
-* In the factory state, the total size of all GIFs is 2903.28KB (slightly different from the sum of all sizes in the table below due to rounding each GIF's size to two decimal places), leaving 168.72KB of available space.
+Please note that the total size may differ slightly from the sum of individual GIFs listed in the table due to file system overhead and rounding of individual file sizes.

 | | File Name in Web UI | GIF Effect | Conditions for Display (Printer must be bound) | Factory GIF Size | Factory GIF Resolution (Width x Height) |